platformsh/platformsh-docs/docs/src/administration/users.md

 ## Transfer ownership

-If you want to transfer ownership of a project to a different user, first invite that user as a project administrator and then submit a support ticket from the current project owner to ask for the transfer.
+If you're the owner of a project, and want to transfer it to a different user, first invite that user as a project administrator and then submit a support ticket from your owner account to ask for the transfer.

-This action will automatically transfer the subscription charges to the new owner.
+Transfering a project automatically transfers the upcoming subscription charges to the new owner.